Friends

 2024 - ongoing

-The images in this series are printed on handmade Kozo Gampi paper, reminiscent of the letters and pages from the many Bibles I found, belonging to my Quaker ancestors.
+The images for this series are printed on handmade Kozo Gampi paper, a choice that echoes the tactile quality of the old letters and Bibles I discovered among my mother's belongings.